sensu/sensu-go-workshop/lessons/operator/03/README.md

 ### EXERCISE 4: List Sensu Resources
 #### Scenario

-You want to explore the resources available in Sensu.
+You want to explore the resources under management by Sensu.

 #### Solution